A. Chronology of the resources collected

 Included in the collection are serials, textbooks, databases, point-of-care tools, online video and image resources, encyclopedias, dictionaries, medical atlases, directories, proceedings, government publications, bibliographies, board and exam preparation study materials, and materials relating to United States-based certification, licensure, and specialized education/training.

 Research data particularly data that is not already openly available or that cannot/will not be placed in existing research data repositories - may be collected.
 HIPAA privacy laws may preclude the collection of clinical data.
 For additional guidelines, please see MSU's Digital Research Data Collection Development Policy

 Images, Streaming Media, and Audio-Visual Materials

 Image banks and streaming media may be purchased, if available, upon faculty request.
 Streaming media is given priority when it will be used in a classroom setting for an educational purchase.
 Popular films and documentaries are acceptable genres if they fit a predetermined curricular need.
 Physical format AV materials are collected rarely.

 Medical textbooks for undergraduate and graduate medical education are collected mostly in electronic formats.
 A small number of core print textbooks are purchased based on the Brandon-Hill list of medical textbooks, from the Med Fund.
 Print textbooks outside of the approval list are rarely purchased unless for accessibility purposes.

-The following are usually not collected: theses, catalogs, programmed texts, laboratory manuals, spiral bound works, pocket-sized books, ephemera, self-published works, and materials appropriate only for Special Collections.
+The following are usually not collected: theses, catalogs, programmed texts, laboratory manuals, spiral bound works, pocket-sized books, ephemera, self-published works, and materials appropriate only for Murray and Hong Special Collections.